 11. Initial Waxing Supply Inventory: $6,000 to $7,000

 - The estimate assumes you spend the $25,000 that Waxing the City requires you spend to advertise your Waxing Studio for the Grand Opening and Ramp Up Plan.
 This amount includes your purchase of grand opening marketing materials such as postcards, posters, and brochures as well as additional marketing materials, like branded promotional products, printed materials, large format indoor or outdoor signage for tradeshows, and similar items, which you may purchase through Waxing the City’s marketing portal.
 You may spend more than this amount.

 - Factors that may affect the actual amount you spend include the type of media used, the location of your Waxing Studio, the size of the area you are advertising to, local media cost, and the time of year.

 - You will not pay these amounts to Waxing the City but it may require you to submit receipts to verify you met this requirement.
 If you fail to meet this requirement, Waxing the City may require you to pay the difference into the General Advertising and Marketing Fund.

-- These costs can vary significantly depending on the location of the studio and how many initial employees you have.
+- These costs can vary significantly depending on the location of the Waxing Studio and how many initial employees you have.

-- These figures are estimates only.
-Waxing the City has relied on its experience in operating company-owned Waxing Studios in the Minneapolis-St. Paul metropolitan area, and the experience of the franchised locations in various states during 2018, 2019, and 2020 to compile these estimates.
+- Waxing the City has relied on its experience in operating company-owned Waxing Studios in the Minneapolis-St. Paul metropolitan area, and the experience of the franchised locations in various states to compile these estimates.